OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 several drivers that are distributable (i.e., either open source or public domain.)
 This section describes the driver interface that is common to most drivers.
-A more complete discussion on how to use each of the drivers can be found in :ref:`the Standard Library Reference<stdlib>`.
+A more complete discussion on how to use each of the drivers can be found in the section on :ref:`Drivers` in Appendix B: Standard Library Reference.

 .. _Driver-API: